smithy-lang/smithy/docs/source/1.0/spec/core/type-refinement-traits.rst

 Trait selector
     ``structure > member :not(> :test(union, structure > :test([trait|required])))``

-    A member of a structure that does not target a union or structure.
+    A member of a structure that does not target a union or a structure with required members.
 Value type
     Annotation trait.